Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After, you retrace your route back to the hotel to relax.
-A longer route takes you up the San Lorenzo River to Torre Paponi.
-Avid cyclists can test their abilities on their own on famous uphill roads of the Milano-San Remo race, right behind our hotel.
+After lunch, Roberta leads a short walk along Taggia’s cobbled streets.
+Later, retrace your bike route back to the hotel for a relaxing afternoon.
+Alternatively, a longer option takes you up the San Lorenzo River to Torre Paponi.
+Avid cyclists may also choose to test their skills on the famous uphill roads of the Milano–San Remo race, located just behind the hotel.

-This evening, celebrate your Piedmont cycling discoveries during a farewell dinner at a local restaurant.
+This evening, celebrate your unforgettable cycling journey through Piedmont with a farewell dinner at a local restaurant.

 Today's Ride Choices